lquatrin/i3d21/assignment_7.md

 #### Pulsar Backend

 The pulsar backend [1] is also available in PyTorch3D.
-In this case, it is a rendering based on spheres:
+In this case, the scene is represented by a set of spheres, each being defined by a position, a radius, an opacity and a feature vector, which can correspond to lighting properties or an abstract feature representation for use in a neural network.

 <img src="data/imgs/a7/5_3.png" width="30%">